Fulforce/BackupAADSecurityGroups/README.md

  ![image](https://user-images.githubusercontent.com/72546386/174013869-e23dbe7e-11a0-4731-98f6-2726b13ba05b.png)

-13)	 For your If Yes use the SharePoint action of Delete file.
+13)	 For your 'If Yes' result action, use the SharePoint action of 'Delete file'.
 14)	 Select your Site Address like you have done previously.
 15)	 In File Identifier use ‘Id’ from your List folder action.